-Our Child Protection Policy sets out what we do if we suspect that either a child has been harmed or is in danger of being harmed.
+Our Child Protection Policy provides our school community with key information to enable them to identify safeguarding concerns and know what action to take in response.
+Continuous professional development opportunities ensure consistent good practice throughout the school.
+Our policy also sets out what we do if we suspect that either a child has been harmed or is in danger of being harmed.
 We work closely together with outside services, including Social Services, to take appropriate actions.

 In addition to the policies and procedures referred to above, we also aim to teach children how to keep themselves safe.
-Through our PSHE, RSE and Personal Development curriculum offer, we teach children about staying both physically and emotionally safe, both in 'real life' and online.
-We also teach them in an age appropriate way how to recognise when they are in danger of being harmed and what to do if they are worried.
+Through our PSHE, RSE and Personal Development curriculum offer, we teach children about staying both physically and emotionally safe in a range of environments, including online.
+We also teach them, in an age appropriate way, how to recognise when they are in danger of being harmed and what to do if they are worried.

 If you have any concerns about the safety or wellbeing of children in the Stepney Park community, please contact the DSL at firstname.lastname@example.org or speak to a member of staff in school.

 The Government has provided a useful collection of advice and information for parents and carers on keeping children safe from abuse and harm.
 It can be accessed here.